WARNING WARNING WARNING: BEWARE OF THE WAY YOU DESCRIBE YOUR PAIN TO YOUR DOCTOR!

 My advice to anyone who’s read this far?
-Realize that even though there is really no such thing as ‘average,’ I’ve created a generic protocol that will get the ball rolling as far as helping the average patient is concerned.
+Realize that even though there is really no such thing as ‘average,’ I’ve created a generic protocol that will get the ball rolling as far as helping the average patient is concerned in dealing with your pain.
 Just remember that before you do anything radical like trying to get off of a particular prescription or starting a “WEIRD DIET,” it’s always a good idea to talk to your doctor first — even though they might just know less than you if they haven’t been keeping up with current research (HERE).

 Today would be a great day to START CONTEMPLATING A CHANGE since it’s the first day of the month.
-After all, you owe it to yourself.
-And if you know someone else who owes it to themselves, be sure to reach them by showing us some love on FACEBOOK.
+After all, you owe it to yourself to address your pain because no one can address your pain better than you.
+And if you know someone else who owes it to themselves, be sure to reach them by showing us some love on FACEBOOK